recurly/recurly-client-ruby/GETTING_STARTED.md

 # Error Handling

-All errors thrown by this library are based off of the `Recurly::Errors::ApiError`.
+All errors thrown by this library are based off of the `Recurly::Errors::APIError`.
 There

-This library throws one main type of exception, `Recurly::Errors::ApiError`.
+This library throws one main type of exception, `Recurly::Errors::APIError`.
 There exists an additional hierarchy of errors to facilitate the process of rescuing various classes of errors.
 More detail can be found in the [Api Errors Module](./lib/recurly/errors/api_errors.rb).

 You can catch specific or generic versions of these exceptions.
 Example: